Ray Razlighi Laboratory

 Sindy OzoriaB.A.

-• Assistant Research Coordinator
+• Assistant Research Coordinator in Radiology

 A graduate of Daemen College, Sindy Ozoria modeled her individualized studies degree after the history and philosophy of science program at the University of California, Los Angeles.
 Ozoria, an assistant research coordinator, is interested in applying translational science to vulnerable populations using computational, cognitive, and theoretical neuroscience tools.